abdelrahman-yahia-zakaria/Snack-Game-js-part.1/README.md

-If you like the project, do not forget to follow ⚠⚠⚠⚠⚠⚠⚠
+Hello,

+This is a pure javascript game that I made.
+You can check out the game here

+Controls are quick and easy, just use:

+1- Arrow for movements.

+2- Spacebar to shoot.

+Don't forget to collect powerups and have fun

-Under the supervision of the project work: Abdul Rahman Yahya Zakaria ⚠⚠⚠⚠⚠⚠⚠
+Under the supervision of the project: Abdel Rahman Yehia Zakaria
-# snack-game-js-Game-release1